LuMiSxh/Waku/README.md

 [![License](https://img.shields.io/badge/license-BSD--3--Clause-blue.svg)](LICENSE)

 **Waku** is a modern, opinionated SvelteKit component library designed for consistency, performance, and an exceptional developer experience.
-It features a unique, two-part system for managing depth and a flexible single-accent-color theming engine.
+It features a unique, two-part system for managing depth, a flexible single-accent-color theming engine with automatic text contrast, and a beautiful "Material Glass" design aesthetic.

 > **Note**: This library is a personal project intended to create a uniform design system across multiple applications.
 It is actively developed but tailored to a specific aesthetic.